Étienne Drioton: Biography

 Etienne Drioton, his father, was originally from Burgundy where the family founded a business in Dijon in 1742 which developed along three axes: manufacture of church bronzes, manufacture of church ornaments and religious bookstore.
 Lawyer at the Court of Nancy, a profession he probably never exercised, he married on December 19, 1888, in Nancy with Félicie Moitrier, a native of Lorquin; both run a religious bookstore selling religious ornaments at n°4, quai Claude le Lorrain, while their new home and their clothing workshop are at n°6, rue Saint Antoine.
 Then, they will open a second store, Place Stanislas, at the corner of rue Héré, a store open from 1902 to 1971 (trade under the current name of Daum).
 Later, they will live in Villers les Nancy, 78.

 Early in life he assisted as Conservative Deputy in the Department of Egyptian antiquities at the Louvre in Paris; in 1936 he became Director General of Antiquities of Egypt in the Egyptian Museum at Cairo; finally becoming Head Curator back at the Louvre in 1957.
 He deciphered hieroglyphic writings, and later laid the foundations of Coptic archaeology.
-Dr. Drioton authored numerous books, and has been considered the greatest Egyptologist of all time.
+Drioton authored numerous books, and has been considered the greatest Egyptologist of all time.

 Nag Hammadi Codices

 When a cache of over a dozen codices written in ancient Coptic were discovered near Nag Hammadi, Egypt, in 1945 (they became known as the Nag Hammadi codices), underworld characters began to acquire them, selling them on the black market.
 Fearful that the precious manuscripts would be scattered and never recovered, the Egyptian government sent Drioton to acquire as much of the collection as he could.

 Cairo antiquities dealer Phokion J. Tanos had acquired most of the collection from these outlaws, but had already sold one codex to Maria Dattari, a private antiquities collector in Cairo.
 Dattari offered the collection to the Egyptian government for £71,000+, which was negotiated down to £45,000.

 An antiquities law was quickly modified to include the artifacts, which made both the Tano and Dattari collections the legal property of the Egyptian government.
 At that time, Drioton took immediate possession of them, and ordered them sequestered until a proper course of action could be determined by the courts.

-The publishing in 1949 of the inventory (Codices I to XII) of the “Tano collection” did not include Codex III, since it was already in the possession of the Coptic Museum at that time.
+The publishing in 1949 of the inventory (Codices I to XII) of the "Tano collection" did not include Codex III, since it was already in the possession of the Coptic Museum at that time.
 But it was the quick thinking and decisive action of Étienne Drioton that led to the preservation and availability of these literary artifacts to scholars today.